 According to statistics presented in bettermeetings, the number one reason a meeting may be problematic is the time wasted on off-topic discussions.
 So, make sure that your team is always punctual and to the point at every client meeting.

 Overall, you should always try to create the perfect meeting conditions, either online or at a physical location.
 A quiet environment without distractions, a well-structured meeting agenda, the proper visuals, and a positive attitude will most probably give you the job.

 Start a client meeting with an agenda

 It’s vital that you create an agenda for your client meeting.
 Structured communication and collaboration are key factors that affect the outcome of a client meeting.
 In other words, you need to know exactly which topics you wish to address, discuss, and resolve.
 Communicate the agenda to the client ahead of time so that they know how the meeting will be structured.
-This move also indicates professionalism and devotion to a business collaboration.
-On top of everything, you will not be wasting both of your time on project discussions without a specific purpose.
+This move also indicates professionalism and devotion to business collaboration.
+On top of everything, you will not be wasting your time on project discussions without a specific purpose.

 The importance of following up

 Let’s say that you have completed a client meeting in the best possible way.
 The end of a meeting is just the beginning of a project phase.
 Thus, after a proper wrap-up, a follow-up plan should be arranged.
 All the tasks discussed and decisions made have to be put into action, so follow-ups will ensure everyone has done their part.

 In a nutshell…

 Mapping and managing a client meeting is a demanding process that requires in-depth knowledge of the client and the project itself.
 Team managers should clearly delineate and even time-track meetings for better time management while all parties involved should be well prepared to turn a meeting into a new business success.